HL232/heart_rate_sentinel_server/README.md

 # Heart Rate Sentinel Server

+Author: Howard Li

+Version: 1.0.0

+License: GNU General Public License v3.0

+## Introduction
+This repo is for the heart_rate_sentinel_server project.
+It is basically a remote server that takes heart rate measurements from hypothetical patients and records the data.
+It outputs if the patient becomes tachycardic or not and emails the doctor in charge of the patient.

+## What's included in this repo
+ + `docs, Makefile, conf.py, index.rst, make.bat` - these files are used to produce auto generated sphinx documentation
+ + `.gitignore` - files that Git should not upload to github
+ + `.travis.yml` - Travis CI/CD setup
+ + `README.md` - this file is the readme
+ + `Test Code` - This is a text document that I used to store some test code.
+You can ignore this for grading purposes.
+I have it here in case I need it in the future again.
+ + `example_client.py` - This is a premade example client python program.
+Run this program for a basic walkthrough of how my heart rate sentinel program works.
+This program is already pre-coded to reference the VCM running my server.
+It is a program that is BEST CASE SCENERIO.
+ + `heart_rate_sentinel.py` - This python program is the actual setinel program that is running on my VCM.
+ + `requirements.txt` - Requirements for this program to set up your virtual environment
+ + `test_heart_rate_sentinel.py` - This is the unit tests for the sentinel.

+## How to run this project
+ 1. Cllone this repo or download the contents
+ 2. Run `example_client.py` - This is a premade client program.
+It will walk through the POST and GET commands and briefly explain what's happening in the background.
+It is already connected to my VCM server
+ 3. You can also hit my server with your own GET and POST commands. **My server is running at http://vcm-7254.vm.duke.edu:5000/BLAH BLAH BLAH**
+ 4. If anything in the server breaks, and you don't want to email me to restart the server, you can also run the program locally.
+Go into the `heart_rate_sentinel.py` program and go to the last line.
+Uncomment the `app.run(host="127.0.0.1")` line and run the sentinel locally instead of using the 0.0.0.0 host.
+ 5. My server should handle all the POST and GET requests that are described in the original assignment below.

+## Other Notes and Future Works
+ + This sentinel server is not running on a MongoDB database.
+It is using a locally created dictionary to store patient information.
+Therefore, every time you restart `heart_rate_sentinel.py`, the dictionary resets.
+ + There is an extra GET route.
+I added `GET /api/dictionary/` This allows you to see the dictionary database of all the patients.
+I used this for development purposes but decided it might be useful for debugging so I left it in.
+That's a major privacy concern if this was a real server though cause anyone would be able to see all patient data...
+ + POST input validation is poorly handled.
+Right now I am only throwing and catching random exceptions and then returning error messages to the client.
+This was to prevent errors from crashing the server.
+Only a few validation cases are handled:
+   - POST /api/new_patient validations:
+     1. That patient_id, user_age, and attending_email are present
+     2. The values are string, int, string respectively
+     3. That the email has a @ symbol in it.
+   - POST /api/heart_rate validations:
+     1. That patient_id, heart_rate_ are present
+     2. That heart_rate is an integer
+     3. That the patient_id exists in the database
+   - POST /api/heart_rate/interval_average validations:
+     1. That patient_id, interval_average are present
+     2. That the patient exists in the database
+     3. The time input is correctly formatted
+   - **There is a strong likelihood that errors outside of these validations will not work, and worst case crash the server**
+ + My first Sendgrid account was suspended because I exposed the API on Github.
+I made a second account, hopefully that one doesn't get suspended. `example_client.py` is hardcoded to send emails to my personal email, but this program *should* be able to send emails to the "doctor's email" whenever you POST a new patient with new info.
+ + Travis currently shows up as failing.
+But this is because I have the `sendgrid_api_key` file locally for the server only, not on Github.
+Otherwise all the unit tests should pass if you run `pytest -v` command in Anaconda or your terminal.

+# Original Assignment

 This assignment will have you build a simple centralized heart rate sentinel server.
 This server will be built to receive POST requests from mock patient heart rate monitors that contain patient heart rate information over time.
 If a patient exhibits a tachycardic heart rate, the physician should receive an email warning them.
 So if a new heart rate is received for a patient that is tachycardic, the email should be sent out at that time.
 This calculation should be based on age (more info [here](https://en.wikipedia.org/wiki/Tachycardia)).
 This can be sent using the free [Sendgrid API](https://sendgrid.com/) (there is also a [Sendgrid python package](https://github.com/sendgrid/sendgrid-python) that wraps the API).

 Name your repository: `heart_rate_sentinel_server`.
 Note: for this assignment, you do not have to use a database.
 You can choose to store patient information using in memory data structures like python lists and dictionaries.